MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sap-bw/implementation-details.md

 ## Comparison to Analysis for Office (AFO)

-There are fundamental differences between the Analysis for Office (AFO) tool and the Power Query SAP Business Warehouse connector, so the outputs of data may differ.
-AFO doesn't use MDX, but rather they use a proprietary protocol developed by SAP that is not available for 3rd parties, such as the Power Query SAP Business Warehouse connector.
+There are fundamental differences between the Analysis for Office (AFO) tool and the Power Query SAP Business Warehouse connector, so the outputs of data might differ.
+AFO doesn't use MDX, but instead uses a proprietary protocol developed by SAP that isn't available for 3rd parties, such as the Power Query SAP Business Warehouse connector.
 SAP only certifies connectors that use the MDX interface.
-AFO uses a multidimensional querying strategy, which navigates the data differently whereas the Power Query SAP Business Warehouse connector needs to flatten the data so it can be represented as a table, so even though it's the same data, it is queried, represented, and ultimately outputted differently.
+AFO uses a multidimensional querying strategy, which navigates the data differently whereas the Power Query SAP Business Warehouse connector needs to flatten the data so it can be represented as a table.
+So even though it's the same data, it's queried, represented, and ultimately outputted differently.

 ### See also